CelloSerenity/altsource-redirector/README.md

 # AltSource Redirector
-A little tool to redirect AltSource links to your preferred application.
+A little webpage to redirect AltSources to your preferred sideloading application.
+Please don't use this to redirect AltSources of pirated applications.

-I'm going to be honest, this is almost entirely made by ChatGPT.
+I'm going to be honest, a lot of this is AI-generated.
 I'm sorry.